Electric car salary sacrifice scheme

-Benefits for employers include:
+Benefits for employers:

 - Improve the environmental impact of your workforce

-- Avoid the risk and cost of early termination
+- Avoid the risk and cost of early termination compared to a lease

-Benefits for the employees include:
+Benefits for the employees:

 - Choose from the largest range of subscription electric cars on the market

-- Upgrade or change your EV whenever you like
+- Upgrade your car whenever you like

 These benefits are all on top of the fantastic benefits experienced by electric car drivers, including attractive savings on fuel costs, congestion charges, and more.